A bearded dragon bite is something that many new and prospective owners wonder about. And we totally understand why.

 There are a number of situations that can make bearded dragons feel unsafe or threatened.
 Maybe you have other pets that are sniffing around their enclosure and making your beardie feel like they’re on the menu.
 This is something that many new owners overlook, and it’s why safe enclosure placement away from other pets is so important.

-When a bearded dragon is brought to a new environment they’re more likely to feel freaked out and threatened as well.
+When a bearded dragon is brought to a new habitat they’re more likely to feel freaked out and threatened as well.
 This could be the first time you bring them back from the pet store, or even if you upgrade them to a new enclosure.

 Anything that throws them out of their comfort zone can increase their levels of stress and result in a potential bite.
 That’s why your goal should always be to keep them in a relaxed, calm, and stable environment.